nuta/resea/docs/design/task.md

 It contains a CPU context (registers) and its own virtual address space.

-The biggest difference is that **Resea does not kernel-level threading**: in other words, only single thread can exist in a task.
+The biggest difference is that **Resea does not kernel-level threading**: in other words, only single thread can exist in a task [^1].
-It might let you down, however, writing a program in a (single-threaded) event-driven programming model makes debugging easy[^1].

 ## Server
 *Server* is a task which provides services like device driver, file system,